droidsolutions/semantic-release-update-file/README.md

 }
 ```

-With this example there will be 3 files updated:
+With this example there will be 4 files updated:

 - In the file `k8s/prod/deployment.yaml` the version of the image `my.registry.com/some/image` will be updated to the one Semantic Release calculated as the new version.
 This file will only be updated when the name of branch in which the release runs is `main`.
 - The same applies to the file `k8s/test/deployment.yaml` but it will also be updated when the name of branch in which the release runs is `develop`.
 - In the XML file `Directory.Build.props` the value of the tag `Version` will be set to the version Semantic Release calculated as new.
+- In the `Dockerfile` the value of the label `version` will be set to the new version.

 Also the git plugin config is updated to include the changed files in the commit (so they can be user later).